ycrc/ycrc.github.io/docs/data/Ark.md

 ## Frequently Asked Questions

+### Is Ark available now? ###
+We are currently in an early adopter rollout, but expect to open the service more widely very soon.
+Please contact us if you are interested so we can let you know when it is available generally.

 ### What is Ark's intended use?

 Ark is for data that is not currently in active use, but will be used again in the future.
 Shares can scale to 100s of terabytes.